Frequently Asked Questions

 Back to Top

 How can I keep track of the scores?
-Where can I get the latest update to the WCC standings?
+Where is the latest update to the WCC series standings?

 Back to Top

-Are there a minimum number of races I must attend to be eligible for a WCC award?
+How many races do I have to attend to be eligible for a WCC award?

-Yes.
-Participation in at least 3 of the WCC races is required to be eligible for an award at the end of the season.
+Participation in at least 5 of the WCC races is required to be eligible for an award at the end of the season.

 Back to Top